Optimizing for keywords is a quick way to

 But how exactly do you take advantage of this knowledge?
 How do you create content that uses LSI for better theming of website content?

-Here is another video.
+Here is a video.
 In it, you'll see:

 - Why optimizing for a keyword phrase the old-fashioned way no longer works, and